 Skip to content

 The Research Incentive Fund was established to provide a monetary research incentive to Purdue’s colleges, schools, departments and faculty.
 The Research Incentive Fund distribution is determined by the support received from externally sponsored programs garnered by faculty investigators and scholars.
-Since the program was implemented in 1990, these funds have been distributed to colleges and other similar units through a system linked to F&A rates and the total expenses of sponsored programs attributed to each unit.
+These funds are distributed to colleges and other similar units through a system linked to unrecovered F&A rates and the total sponsored programs expenditures attributed to each unit.

 The Research Incentive Funds are returned to the colleges, schools, departments and faculty to incentivize sponsored research program activity.
 Recipients are to use the funds, at their discretion, to enhance Purdue’s research enterprise.
 To this end, funds should be expended in a timely manner.